MuaddhAlsway/Disney-Clone-Premium/README.md

 # 🎬 Disney Clone Premium

-A modern Disney+ inspired web application built using React and Vite, designed to deliver a premium streaming experience with smooth UI, responsive layouts, and elegant animations.

-This project recreates the look and feel of Disney’s streaming interface — combining clean design, powerful performance, and modular code for scalability and learning.
+A modern Disney+ inspired web application built using React and Vite, designed to deliver a premium streaming experience with smooth UI, responsive layouts, and elegant animations.This project recreates the look and feel of Disney’s streaming interface — combining clean design, powerful performance, and modular code for scalability and learning.

 #### 🚀 Live Demo